Search

 Which forms of non-compliance are most common?

-Non-compliance with the parenting plan involves two legally distinct situations, each with its own approach.
+Non-compliance with the parenting plan involves two legally distinct situations, each with its own approach and legal trajectory.

 Non-compliance with the care arrangement or contact

 This concerns situations where the ex-partner does not allow the children to be picked up or dropped off at the agreed times, systematically frustrates contact moments, or unilaterally changes the division of care.
-The legal route is via preliminary injunction proceedings at the court.
+The legal route is via preliminary injunction proceedings at the court based on Article 1:253a of the Dutch Civil Code.

 • The court can order compliance with the care arrangement and attach a penalty payment to each violation.